Ghostbird/Tombstone-shapes-for-Dia/README.md

 For the other shapes, you'll need to manually add extra text fields.
 The shapes have specific internal connection points to facilitate this.

 To add a text field, click the text-cursor icon in the dia tool-bar or press `<F2>`.
-Then click __and drag__ the cursor to one of the connection points.
+Then click in the shape __and drag__ the cursor to one of the connection points.
 Release the mouse button when the connection point is highlighted.
 When done correctly the text field is now connected to the shape, and will move with it.
-Next, type the text, note that it is by default left aligned to the connection point.
-When you have entered you text, click outside the text to leave the text edit mode.
+Next type the text, note that it is by default left aligned to the connection point.
+When you have entered your text, click outside the text to leave the text edit mode.
 Now right click the text and choose _Properties_ in the context menu.
 Here you can choose the alignment for the text.

 ####Suggested alignment